Sung Neung Kyung on Reading Newspapers and Botched Art

 Performance view: Sung Neung Kyung, Reading Newspapers, Seoul Art Night (6 September 2023).
 Organised by Gallery Hyundai, Seoul.
 Courtesy the artist and Gallery Hyundai.
 Photo: studio idea & jw studio.

-Performed on 6 September 2023—the inaugural Seoul Art Night—in a warehouse-like space in Godeok-dong, the work began in darkness, with participants standing in silent, straight lines to face the audience and the artist positioned on a raised stage towards the back of the group.
-At the direction of Sung, different sections of the assembly were lit up one after the other.
-The light was a cue, at which participants began to read aloud an article from their newspaper before cutting it out and then repeating the action.
-The result was that a soft murmuring of voices gradually rose to a chorus of overlapping sentences and fragmented words until, with the entire assembly bathed in light, the space was filled with a thunderous wall of incomprehensible sound.
+Performed on 6 September 2023, during the inaugural Seoul Art Night, in a warehouse-like space in Godeok-dong, the work began in darkness, with participants standing in silent, straight rows facing the audience and the artist, who was positioned on a raised stage behind us.
+At Sung’s signal, sections of the group were lit one after another.
+Each pool of light was a cue: participants began reading aloud an article from their newspaper, then cutting it out, before repeating the action.
+Gradually, a low murmur swelled into a chorus of overlapping sentences and fractured words until, with the entire group now illuminated, the space was filled with a thunderous wall of sound whose content had become almost impossible to discern.

-Just as abruptly as it had begun, the performance ended; at the direction of Sung, the room was plunged suddenly back into darkness, and the group fell silent.
-The participants then followed the artist in single file out of the space to another building, where Sung photographed each participant holding their cut-out newspaper.
-Characteristic of Sung's process, the one-off performance event will be archived as photographs or contact prints to be installed in various configurations.
+Just as abruptly as it had begun, the performance ended.
+At Sung’s direction, the room was plunged suddenly back into darkness and the group fell silent.
+The participants then followed the artist in single file to another building, where Sung photographed each of us holding our cut-out newspapers.
+Characteristic of his process, the one-off performance event will be archived as photographs or contact prints to be installed in various configurations.

 Sung Neung Kyung, Reading Newspaper (still).
 Performance view: Cheongpa Theater, Seoul (1988).
 Organised by Yoon Jin Sup.